Joílson Júnior

-Joílson Júnior de Brito Ramos (born 19 April 1998) is a Brazilian Greco-Roman wrestler.
-He is a six-time medalist at the Pan American Wrestling Championships.
-He also won the gold medal in his event at the 2018 South American Games.
+Joílson de Brito Ramos Júnior (born 19 April 1998) is a Brazilian Greco-Roman wrestler.
+He is a seven-time medalist at the Pan American Wrestling Championships.
+He also won the gold medal in his event at the 2018 South American Games and silver at the 2023 Pan American Games.

 Career

+In 2017, at the age of 20, Joílson won his second Pan-American Junior Championship and a silver in the Pan American Senior Championship (over 20 years old), in addition to winning the Brazilian Junior and Senior Championships.
+He still participated in the 2017 World Wrestling Championships (his first World Championship), being eliminated in the first round.
+He was named best wrestling athlete of 2017 by the Brazilian Olympic Committee.

+In May 2018, Joílson won a bronze medal at the 2018 Pan American Wrestling Championships.
+In June he won the gold medal at the 2018 South American Games.
+In August he became three-time Junior Pan-American wrestling champion.
+In September 2018, Joílson participated in the 2018 World Junior Wrestling Championships, held in Trnava, Slovakia.
+He reached the quarterfinals where he was beaten by Armenian Malkhas Amoyan, and in the repechage he lost to Ukrainian Parviz Nasibov, being eliminated.
+In October 2018, Joílson came close to obtaining a medal at the 2018 World Wrestling Championships, where he reached the quarterfinals, however, he lost two fights in a row, in the main draw and in the repechage, being eliminated.

-In 2019, he represented Brazil at the Pan American Games in the 67 kg event where he was eliminated in his first match by Ellis Coleman.
+In April 2019, at the 2019 Pan American Wrestling Championships held in Buenos Aires, Joilson won the bronze medal.
+In August 2019, he represented Brazil at the Pan American Games in the 67 kg event where he was eliminated in his first match by Ellis Coleman.

 At the 2020 Pan American Wrestling Championships held in Ottawa, Canada, he won the silver medal in the 72 kg event.
 A year earlier, he won one of the bronze medals in the 67 kg event.